 Pupil learning loss will continue to be assessed and addressed in the 2021-2024 LCAP for all students and especially for pupils with unique needs.
-It is important to note that all the action numbers listed below are tentative and subject to change, since we are in the process of developing the LCAP for the upcoming school year.

-Compton Unified is currently in the planning process to prepare for an ambitious summer school program expanding over 6 weeks, 5 days a week, and 6 hours a day.
+Compton Unified has planned for an ambitious summer school program expanding over 6 weeks, 5 days a week, and 6 hours a day.
 Our summer school program (Action 1.13 on the new LCAP), is intended to fight the "summer slide", address the learning loss in math and literacy caused by COVID-19 pandemic, and keep students connected to school through enrichment learning opportunities including STEM, sports, and the arts.
 At the high school level, students will also have the opportunity to recover credits so that they can be back on track with graduation requirements.
-Schools are currently in the process of identifying those students who will be participating in the program.
-The selection will be based on the results of our end-of-year assessments, and priority will be given to those students who are exhibiting significant gaps in learning, and in particular our low-income students, English learners, pupils in foster care, and pupils who are experiencing homelessness.
+Schools were intentional in identifying the students who will be participating in the program.
+The selection was based on the results of our end-of-year assessments, and priority was given to those students who are exhibiting significant gaps in learning, and in particular our low-income students, English learners, pupils in foster care, and pupils who are experiencing homelessness.
 Students with disabilities in our mild-to-moderate program will be able to participate in our regular summer program, while those in the moderate-to-severe program will participate in Extended School Year (ESY).
 Assessment will be administered at the end of summer school in order to determine if there is still any degree of learning loss so that we can provide students with appropriate interventions throughout the school year.

 Throughout the upcoming 2021-2022 school year, pupil learning loss and academic progress will be closely assessed both by the school sites as well as Educational Services.
 Action 1.3 on the LCAP, for example, calls for Educational Services to provide all school sites with a district-wide system of assessments and platforms (e.g. Illuminate and/or EdCite) to assess the learning loss and student academic growth in the different content areas.
-Ongoing diagnostic, summative, and formative assessments will be created to provide feedback to students, educators, and parents about academic progress as well as the effectiveness of our educational services and interventions.
+Ongoing diagnostic (i-Ready), summative, and formative assessments will be created to provide feedback to students, educators, and parents about academic progress as well as the effectiveness of services and interventions for all student groups, including low-income, English learners, foster youth, students with disabilities, pupils in foster care, and those experiencing homeless.